 - Students in grade 11 take the Washington Comprehensive Assessment of Science.

-Former High School Students seeking a Diploma: Until age 21, students are warmly encouraged to contact the Counselling Offices of Wenatchee HS or WestSide HS to schedule time to sit for a state assessment or to review your transcript.
+Former High School Students seeking a Diploma: Until age 21, students are encouraged to contact the Counseling Offices of Wenatchee HS or WestSide HS to schedule time to review your transcript and explore Alternate Pathways.
 Let us give you a hand.
-There are new options for students not graduating after four years.
+Reach out to our Counseling Staff: Wenatchee High School; WestSide High School.

 Planning to Go to College?
 Parents can use these brochures to find out how to use the Smarter Balance score to qualify for entry-level credit-bearing college courses.
 Available in the following languages:

-Running Start Students: Plan to take the state assessment - Reserve your Spot!
+Running Start Students: Plan to take the Smarter Balanced assessment - Reserve your Spot!
 Please reach out to your school with your contact information.

-The Washington Access to Instruction & Measurement (WA-AIM) is an alternate assessment for students with significant cognitive challenges.
-The WA-AIM measures student knowledge and skills through the use of performance tasks.
-The WA-AIM is administered in the same grade levels and can be used to meet a student’s CIA requirements for graduation.
+The Washington Access to Instruction & Measurement (WA-AIM) is the springtime alternate assessment for students with significant cognitive challenges.
+Instead of accessing the Smarter Balanced Assessment, the WA-AIM assessment measures student knowledge and skills through the use of performance tasks.
+Schools nest testing dates within the state's WA-AIM testing windows, which are offered below.

 Parents and students who wish to refuse state testing may contact their principal for further information.

-Washington State Report Card - OSPI's report of our assessment scores and other various strands of data.
+Washington State Report Card is OSPI's report of our assessment scores and other various strands of data.
 The Report Card is updated each November.